List all targets

 $ ./compose.mk help

-# Help for a single target
+# Pretty-print help for a single target

-$ ./compose.mk help docker.run
+$ ./compose.mk help/docker.run

-$ ./compose.mk help docker
+./compose.mk help docker

 Help For Project Makefiles